-The parties agree to the implementation of a pay-direct, point-of-sale drug card for Academic employees.
+The parties agree to maintain a pay-direct, point-of-sale drug card for Academic employees.

 The drug card will not affect the definition of eligible drugs nor any other terms of the Extended Health Care plan.
 It will strictly provide an alternate payment method for drug claims.
 The drug card may be used for the purchase of insulin where the necessary documentation from the patient's physician has been submitted.
-The drug card may be used for the purchase of over-the-counter medications provided that the patient has submitted the necessary documentation from their physician to substantiate the need for the medication in dealing with a chronic condition.
+Where the purchase of over-the-counter medications is permitted by the plan, the patient must submit the claim manually along with the necessary documentation from their physician to substantiate the need for the medication in dealing with a chronic condition.